strubelab/kinaseexpress/README.md

-Supplemental Material for

-## Methods for the recombinant expression of active tyrosine kinase domains: guidelines and pitfalls
+### Methods for the recombinant expression of active tyrosine kinase domains: guidelines and pitfalls

 by Diaz Galicia et al. 2019

+## Supplemental Material

 **Protocols** -- see [methods.pdf](methods.pdf)